abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 free from suffering.

-Q: This morning you spoke about bringing to mind the mettā-nimitta, the metta object.
-I have some understanding of the feeling of mettā, but no understanding of the metta nimitta.
+Q: This morning you spoke about bringing to mind the mettā-nimitta, the mettā-object.
+I have some understanding of the feeling of mettā, but no understanding of the mettā-nimitta.
 Could you explain more fully?

 A: It’s exactly the same. *Nimitta* is more a generic term for the object.
-We often associate nimitta with some type of light or image.
+We often associate *nimitta* with some type of light or image.
 With mindfulness of breathing and concentration, there would be encouragement to develop a sign of light or imagery.
-But the actual word nimitta just means sign.
+But the actual word *nimitta* just means sign.
 So the sign of metta is the feeling, the actual feeling, emotion within the heart, within experience.
 That is the nimitta.